| 4 minutes read | Level: Intermediate | Last Updated: October 2025 |

 5. Calculating the Difference Between Two Dates

 Use case: Calculating the date difference between the current date and a given date (e.g., batch start date or onboarding date of the contact).
-Here, @calendar.current_date
+Here, @calendar.current_date is used to store the batch start date at the time of onboarding.

-returns the date in the format D/0M/YYYY, where:
+@calendar.current_date returns the date in the format D/0M/YYYY, where:

 D = day without a leading zero